Zucchini Roll Ups – Simple, eye-catching appetisers made with shaved, griddled courgette. What will you fill yours with?

 Stay in touch

-If you make Zucchini Roll Ups, do let me know!
-I love hearing that my recipes are being used.
+I love hearing that my recipes are being used, so do let me know If you make Zucchini Roll Ups.
 And I’d really love to know what fillings you rolled into your courgettes.

 For everything else, head over to our Gluten Free Recipe Index and navigate anywhere you choose from there.